Last Updated on 30/04/2025

 2. Put the Basic Navigation in the Website Header

-All of the described eye-scanning patterns indicate that whichever one a user chooses, the scanning process will begin in the top horizontal section of the webpage.
+All of the described eye-scanning patterns indicate that whichever a user chooses, the scanning process begins in the webpage’s top horizontal section.

 Using it to display crucial zones of engagement and branding is a technique that benefits both sides.